INVESTING IN HIGHLAND’S EDUCATION

 Spring 2022 ($1,614)

-This grant provides students Social Emotional Learning opportunities through small group art projects, an A.L.L. small group speaker series, and two, whole-school, interactive art installations, the first one titled “I Matter Because.”
+This grant provided students Social Emotional Learning opportunities through small group art projects, an A.L.L. small group speaker series, and two, whole-school, interactive art installations, the first one titled “I Matter Because.”

 Highland Steel Drum Band